WomensLaw serves and supports all survivors, no matter their sex or gender.

 What is the legal definition of domestic abuse in Vermont?

 This section defines domestic abuse for the purposes of getting a relief from abuse order.
-Domestic abuse means the occurrence of one or more of the following acts between family or household members:
+Domestic abuse means that one or more of the following are done between family or household members:

 • attempting to cause or causing physical harm;

-• placing another in fear of imminent serious physical harm;
+• placing someone in fear of immediate (“imminent”) serious physical harm;

 What types of relief from abuse orders are available?
 How long do they last?